 Jewish Spaghetti

-a quart of water
+a quart of water1 pat of butter

 3/4 box spaghetti

-½ pound grated cheese
+½ pound grated cheesespaghetti sauce

 mushrooms, onions, garlic, oregano, salt, and pepper